libxml-raku/LibXML-raku/doc/ErrorHandler.md

         my X::LibXML::Parser$previous-error = $!.prev();

-    This field can possibly hold a reference to another X::LibXML::Parser object representing an error which occurred just before this error.
+    This field can possibly refer to another X::LibXML::Parser object representing an error which occurred just before this error.

   * messages